Ribbon sawtail fish

-The ribbon sawtail fish, Idiacanthus fasciola, is a barbeled dragonfish of the family Stomiidae, found around the world at depths over 500 m between latitudes 40° N and 54° S. Length is up to 35 cm in general for the female, and 15 cm for the male.
+The ribbon sawtail fish, Idiacanthus fasciola, is a barbeled dragonfish of the family Stomiidae, found around the world at depths over 500 m between latitudes 40° N and 54° S. Length is up to 38 cm in general for the female, and 15 cm for the male (generally between 81 and 85 vertebrae).
+The males of this species are developed to a lesser degree, as usual for Idiacanthus.
+While female specimen have a dark brown to black colour, males are usually of a lighter colour between dark brown to pale.
 The larval form, which has eyes on periscopic stalks, was originally identified under the invalid name Stylophthalmus paradoxus.
+Its diet is carnivorous, preying on living and dead fish or meat.